 Working from home and caring for your home should seem like it’s easy … but at times it can feel close to impossible!
-There are ways you can start caring for your home when you work from home.
+There are ways you can care for your home when you work from home.

 Unless you’re home by yourself all day long – with the entire day to focus on your home – caring for your home while staying at home can be difficult.